jbcodeforce/aws-organization-play/README.md

     ![](./docs/diagrams/orgs-sandbox.drawio.png)

+    **Figure 1: Organizations of accounts into different classes of customer**

     ```sh
     aws organizations create-organization-unit --parent-id o-cyxzj... --name Class-A
     aws organizations create-organization-unit --parent-id o-cyxzj... --name Class-B
     ```

 * Create the new AWS accounts in the organization we want to grant access to the group of users.